 Green zone = stable

-- Your peak flow rate is 80 to 100 percent of your personal best, an indication that your asthma is under control.
+- Your peak flow rate is 80% to 100% of your personal best, an indication that your asthma is under control.

 - You probably have no asthma signs or symptoms.